the Gospel is Good News.

 ADMIT – Admit you’re a sinner.
 You need Christ.
 It all starts with looking inward and seeing no matter how good you try to be or how you chase after happiness, you’re dead inside.
 We’re lost.
 We’re broken.
 We’re doomed without God.
 We’re desperately wicked.
 We have to realize and fully acknowledge we need a Savior in order to be saved.
 (1 John 1:8)

 CONFESS – Confess that this is true.
 Your decision to follow Christ is an acceptance of your identity bought by Jesus and a declaration of Who you’re living for: the God Who saved you.
 Genuine belief will spur on actions, to live for Jesus and like Jesus and share the good news (the Gospel) of Jesus with others.
-(Romans 10:9; 1 Timothy 6:12)
+Genuine believe will bear fruit.
+(Romans 10:9; 1 Timothy 6:12; Galatians 5:16-26; 2 Peter 1:3-11)

 It’s the absolute BEST decision you will ever make.

-If you’ve made this decision to follow Christ, I would love to hear your story and help you get plugged into solid resources that will cultivate your relationship with Christ through biblical community, reading God’s Word, prayer, etc.
+I would love to help you get plugged into solid resources that will cultivate your relationship with Christ or help you further understand what the Gospel is!
+You can email contact me here.

-No matter what you’ve done, no matter what you’ve faced or will go through in this life, Jesus has overcome, and He will comfort us and sustain us through it all.
+No matter what you’ve done, no matter what you’ve faced or will go through in this life, Jesus has overcome, and He will comfort and sustain His people through it all.
 And His love never changes.
 Even though we still struggle with sin, we’re no longer slaves to it.
 We’re bound to righteousness because of Christ our Savior.
-He is gracious, forgiving, and merciful.
-You are adopted into God’s family.
-You’re a child of God!
-You’ve now got the God of the universe as your Father, Who will never leave us or forsake us (John 1:12-13; Romans 6:6-7, 6:14; Ephesians 1:5-6; Hebrews 13:5).
+He is gracious, forgiving, merciful, and faithful.
+All who are His are adopted into His family as children of God.
+He will never leave or forsake those who are His.
+(John 1:12-13; Romans 6:6-7, 6:14; Ephesians 1:5-6; Hebrews 13:5).